UMassCybersecurity/UMassCTF25/README.md

 3. **Each challenge directory must include the following files:**

    - **Required:**
-     - `info.yaml`: Contains the challenge metadata (used for CTFd entry).
-       *#TODO: link reference.yaml, explain what this file is, and provide more details.*
+    - `info.yaml`: Stores the challenge metadata used for the CTFd entry, including details like the challenge's display name, point value, flags, etc..
+This file is directly used to create or update your challenge in CTFd.
+For complete documentation on structuring this file, refer to `docs/info.yaml` and `docs/full-info.yaml`.

    - **Optional (depending on challenge type):**
      - `solve.py`: An automated script that replicates the steps required to solve a challenge, including sending requests, performing exploits, or processing data to retrieve the flag.